v3xlabs/code-fishing/README.md

 - Choose from one or multiple code lists or bring your own
 - Distribute in batches with prefered size
 - View the codes youve guess in realtime

+## How to use

+1. Create a code list
+2. Invite your friends
+3. Start guessing
+4. Profit!